 The three stages of Alzheimer’s

-Alzheimer’s disease develops in three main stages
+Alzheimer’s disease can be divided into three main stages

 Early stage: mild Alzheimer’s